qtnc/swan/docs/stdlib.md

 Methods:

-- Dictionary.of(sorter, sequences...): create a dictionary from one or more source mappings
+- Dictionary.of([sorter], entries...): create a dictionary with an optional sorter and initial entries
 - clear: remove all entries from the dictionary
 - iterator: return an iterator to iterate through (key, value) pairs of the dictionary.
 The pairs are ordered by their key as defined by the sorter given at construction.
 - length: return the number of entries present in the dictionary